-I’m gonna go right out on a limb and say this.
-Costa Rica is a xenophobic country and has a major issue with this.
+I’ll go right out on a limb and say this.
+Costa Rica is a xenophobic country and I have a serious issue with that.

 It’s not the only xenophobic country by a long shot.
-One could look and find examples of xenophobia everywhere, and Lord knows my country of birth isn’t perfect.
-Neither is yours, I’m sure.
+All countries are xenophobic to some extent or another.
+One can encounter xenophobia all over the place, and Lord knows my country of birth isn’t perfect.
+Neither is yours.

-But for a country priding itself on “pura vida”, when xenophobia raises its ugly head, it looks worse.
-In fact, it looks downright hypocritical.
-I mean, look.
-When you have a country relying on tourism and talking about how peaceful and happy it is, hating on foreigners is ridiculous.
+But for a country priding itself on “pura vida”, when xenophobia rears its ugly head, the optics appear worse.
+In fact, they appear downright hypocritical.
+When you have a country that relies on tourism and is always talking about how peaceful and happy it is, hating on foreigners is a tad ridiculous.

 Even if those foreigners are from Nicaragua.

-There’s always been a lot of Nicaraguans in Costa Rica, at least since I arrived here back at the turn of the millennium.
+There have always been lots of Nicaraguans in Costa Rica, at least since I showed up here back in 2000.

-And since I arrived there’s always been tension because of this.
-One of my first culture shock moments in Costa Rica was the casual, shameless xenophobia displayed towards Nicaraguans.
+And since then, there have always been tensions over this.
+One of my initials culture shocks in Costa Rica was the casual, wanton xenophobia displayed towards Nicaraguans on an everyday basis.

-I remember my shock at seeing a crowd of grown men shouting “fuera Nicas” (get out Nicas) at a woman and her daughter while I was waiting for a bus to San Francisco Dos Rios in that plaza behind the CCSS building in San Jose back in around 2002 or 2003.
+I recall my shock at watching a crowd of grown men shouting “fuera Nicas” (get out Nicas) at a woman and her daughter while I was waiting for a bus in San Jose in 2002 or 2003.
 I remember this so well because I was – and still am – ashamed I did nothing to help that poor woman.
 Neither did anyone else, but that doesn’t excuse my inaction.

-Then there was the time a year or two later police dogs mauled a Nicaraguan to death while the handlers stood around and watched, doing nothing.
+Then there was the time, a year or two later when police dogs mauled a Nicaraguan to death while the handlers stood around and watched, doing nothing.

-As appalling as that incident was I remember being more appalled by the jokes at the time about it.
+As appalling as that was, I remember being more appalled by the jokes about it.
 People laughed about dog food quality.

-And yes, anyone who remembers this incident will say the Nicaraguan was breaking into a property.
-But does that deserve the Ramsay Bolton treatment?
+Anyone who remembers this incident will say the Nicaraguan was breaking into a property, which was true.
+But does that justify the Ramsay Bolton treatment?

-Especially in a country notorious for letting its criminals go free at the drop of a hat?
-I’m positive if that was a Costa Rican thief there would have been far greater outrage.
+I’m positive if it were a Costa Rican thief, there would have been far greater outrage.

-Except there are no Costa Rican thieves in the mind of the Costa Rican.
+Except there are no Costa Rican thieves in the mind of the Costa Rican xenophobe.
 All criminals here are foreigners and all Costa Ricans are precious innocent flowers.
 Even the press pushes this narrative every chance it gets.

-Over the years I guess I’ve become numb to this.
+Over the years, I guess I’ve become numb to this narrative.

-I’ve heard this narrative from countless people.
-Taxi drivers (taxi drivers are the most bigoted assholes in any city in the world) and shop assistants and colleagues and social media and even personal friends.
+I’ve heard it from countless people.
+Taxi drivers (taxi drivers are always the most bigoted assholes in any city in the world) and shop assistants and colleagues and social media and personal friends.
 All talking smack about Nicaraguans.
-Hating on Nicas is normal in Costa Rica, Tico like gallo pinto.
+Hating on Nicas is as normal in Costa Rica as gallo pinto.

 Let’s not give the Nicas all the hate, though.
-They get most, sure.
-But Colombians come a close second.
-All Colombians are narcos.
+They get most of it, sure, but the Colombians come second.
+All Colombians are narcos, obviously.
 Costa Rica has no Tico drug dealers.
-The Costa Rican youth is a noble species corrupted by evil Colombians and now the Mexicans and Venezuelans too.
+The Costa Rican youth is a noble species corrupted by evil Colombians and now the Mexicans and Venezuelans as well.

-And remember, before you say it’s the same in the US or wherever, it’s worth repeating that the US (or wherever) doesn’t claim to be the Happiest Country In The World with a pura vida lifestyle.
-That is a major difference right there.
+Before you tell me it’s the same in the US or wherever, it’s worth repeating that the US (or wherever) doesn’t claim to be the Happiest Country In The World with a pura vida lifestyle every chance it gets.
+That’s a major difference right there.
 It’s about walking the walk not talking the talk.
 It’s about the hypocrisy.

 So now we come to this weekend and some of the most disgraceful scenes I’ve observed in my almost two decades in Costa Rica.

-The center of San Jose, our capital city, got taken over by a bunch of bigoted neanderthals shouting “fuera Nicas” at Nicaraguan refugees who’d escaped from the murderous regime of Daniel Ortega.
+The center of San Jose was taken over by a bunch of bigots shouting “fuera Nicas” at Nicaraguan refugees who’d fled from the brutal regime of Daniel Ortega.

-The same thing a previous, but smaller, bunch of bigoted neanderthals yelled at a mother and her daughter all those years ago behind the CCSS building while I watched in disgust doing nothing.
+The same two words a previous, but a smaller bunch of bigots yelled at a mother and daughter all those years ago while I watched in disgust doing nothing.

 I guess the more things change the more they stay the same, right?

-Anyway, these latest bigoted neanderthals, in a display reminiscent of Nazis in Charlottesville, Virginia, went nuts in the center of San Jose.
+Anyway, these latest bigots, in a display reminiscent of Nazis in Charlottesville, Virginia, went nuts in the center of town.

 It was more insults and chants than physical violence but so what?
 It was the most shameful thing I’ve ever heard of here.

 There was nothing spontaneous about this incident.
-We’re talking a planned action fueled by lies and rabble-rousers on social media.
+It was a planned action fueled by lies and rabble-rousers on social media.
 There were arrests and police found knives, baseball bats, and Molotov cocktails.

-More shameful still is the support these animals are getting.
+More shameful still is the support these people are getting.

-Social media is calling these scumbags “patriots” and “heroes”.
+Social media is calling them “patriots” and “heroes”.
 There is a denial of xenophobia and a robust defense that these protests are against crime, nada mas.
-Which is xenophobic in itself, you morons.
-Because all Nicaraguans are criminals, even those who have escaped from Ortega’s death cult of a regime in search of refuge and safety.
+Which is xenophobic in itself.
+Because all Nicaraguans are criminals, even those who have escaped from Ortega’s death squads in search of refuge and safety.

 Costa Rican president Carlos Alvarado called for peace over the weekend, saying most immigrants into Costa Rica are good people.